-- Prefer not to say

-- 11. If employed, what is your before tax monthly income from this work for the last month?
-(Do not prompt with categories; Ask question and then place check in correct category; Use prompt only if necessary

-- Less than 500/month

-- Less than \$1000/month

-- Less than \$1600/month

-- □ 1600 \$2500/month

-- □ \$3000/month or more

-- Prefer not to say

-- 12. What is your current source of income?
-(Interviewer: Read responses; They can select more than one)

-- □ Income from employment

-- Employment insurance

-- □ Social Assistance

-- BC Benefits

-- Retirement income and private pensions

-- GAIN/Federal Disability Pension

-- □ Student loans

-- Other

-- Prefer not to say

-- 13. What is the highest educational level you have completed?
-(Interviewer: Prompt if necessary)

-- Elementary school (Grades 1-7)

-- □ High school

-- Trade or vocational school

-- □ College

-- □ University

-- □ Have not completed any schooling
+cans

 Prefer not to say

+11. last mo oyed, what is your before tax monthly income from this work for the onth?
+(Do not prompt with categories; Ask question and then place in correct category; Use prompt only if necessary

+Less than 500/month

+Less than \$1000/month

+Less than \$1600/month

+1600 - \$2500/month

+\$3000/month or more

+Prefer not to say

+12. s your current source of income?
+(Interviewer: Read responses; an select more than one)

+Income from employment

+Employment insurance

+Social Assistance

+BC Benefits

+Retirement income and private pensions

+GAIN/Federal Disability Pension

+Student loans

+Other

+Prefer not to say

+13. the highest educational level you have completed?
+(Interviewer: t if necessary)

+Elementary school (Grades 1-7)

+High school

+Trade or vocational school

+College

+University

+П Have not completed any schooling

+Prefer not to say

 14. Do you have any specific?

 a) Health challenges -

 No

 Yes

 (If yes, what are your specific health challenges?)

 Prefer not to say

 b) Mental health challenges

 No

 Yes

 (If yes, what are your specific health challenges?)

 No response

 Prefer not to say

 c) Substance abuse challenges

 No

 Yes

 (If yes, what are your specific health challenges?)

 No response

 Prefer not to say

 d) Physical Challenges

 No

 Yes

 (If yes, what are your specific health challenges?)

 No response

 Prefer not to say

-- 15. Are you limited in the kind or amount of activities you can do because of a long-term physical condition, mental condition, or health problem? - □ No, not limited - □ Yes, limited -if yes, please describe how you are limited
+15. you limited in the kind or amount of activities you can do because of a g-term physical condition, mental condition, or health problem?

+No, not limited

+Yes, limited -if yes, please describe how you are limited